 What Causes Hip Pain?

 There are a surprising number of ways that hip pain can develop.
-It may show up at one or both sides of your hips, or on the front of your hip.
+It may show up on one or both sides of your hips, or on the front of your hip.
 It can also show up on the back of one or both hips.
 Where the pain develops can serve as an indicator of what is actually causing the pain.
 Your chiropractor will look closely at your condition to determine the cause, which may be attributed to the following:

 The cartilage that surrounds your joints can begin to wear down over time.
 The degeneration of cartilage around joints is known as osteoarthritis.
 Many times, osteoarthritis can develop due to normal wear and tear, which is why the condition is so often associated with aging.
 However, it is possible for younger individuals to develop osteoarthritis as well.